fox-it/dissect-docs/docs/source/tools/acquire.rst

 Volatile acquisition
 --------------------

-Use ``--volatile-profile`` to obtain artefacts that are not persistent on disk but are located in RAM.
+Use ``--volatile-profile`` to obtain artefacts that are not persistent on disk but are located in memory.
 Volatile Windows artefacts are stored under the ``$metadata$`` folder in the resulting archive.
 Windows volatile artefacts are gathered through the use of internal Windows commands and Python's ``ctypes`` interface.
 For Linux systems, ``/proc`` and ``/sys`` are gathered and stored under ``/proc/1/...`` or ``/sys/fs/...`` respectively in the resulting archive.